CiscoSE/LTRPRG-1100/guide/LTRDEV-1100-Guide-02.md

 #### Step 2: Learning Git Commands

 Git has command line commands for managing Git repositories.
 Here are the key commands and their usage you will need to get started to participate in projects or manage your own projects.

 1. For a complete list of Git commands, type `git help` (output truncated for brevity):

     ```
     $ git help

-    foo

-    $
     ```

-    For more help with a specific Git command, type `git <command> -h`, for example:
+    For more help with a specific Git command, type `git <command> -h`, for example `git clone -h` (output truncated for brevity):

     ```
     $ git clone -h

-    foo

-    $
     ```

-2. For first time setup, you should set your name and email address with the `git config` command.
+2. For first time Git setup, you should set your name and email address with the `git config` command.
 Every commit you make includes this information, so it is important to set this after installing Git.
 This should match the name and  email address you used to register on GitHub, for example:

     ```
     $ git config --global user.name "Curtis Smith"

-    foo

     $ git config --global user.email <curtissm@cisco.com>

-    foo

-    $
     ```

 3. To create your very first Git repository, create a Git working directory and initialize the repository with the command `git init`, for example:
     ```
-    $ mkdir -p ~/coding/ciscolive/helloworld
+    $ mkdir -p ~/lab/clus18
-    $ cd ~/coding/ciscolive/hellowworld
+    $ cd ~/lab/clus18
     $ git init

-    foo

-    $
     ```

     Now take a look at the contents of the directory.
 You find a hidden directory named `.git`: